1996ArticlesBreak/Flow 1

 Texts of connection – a phrase here, a theme there…repeat and re-cap, add a little more, say a little less.
 Become imbibed.
 Breath text – find a way through its loops and overhangs.
 Get out of it.
 Dispose of the need for correct interpretation.
 Anti-Oedipus seems to offer ‘meaning’ as connection and desire…seek out the threads, make juxtapositions in triplicate: add, add, add.
 Anti-Oedipus isn’t an answer, but an amalgam of approaches that problematise the archetypes, that recognises the emptiness of ‘intelligent’ questions.
 Lose yourself.
 Anti-Oedipus shows up our ideological yearning as a neo-religious hankering after security

-THE LIE OF THE LAND – SMOOTH AND STRIATED IN EQUAL MEASURE
+THE LIE OF THE LAND – SMOOTH AND STRIATED

 It is an inevitable outcome of the strength and density of the writing of D&G that they would become widely influential.
 The influence is showing through more strongly at the moment amongst what could be referred to as ‘progressive academics’, academics who are mainly writing culture studies texts and grappling with the changing circumstances of the human/technology interface.
 What I would like to do here is set this often self-conscious and more visible academic utilisation of D&G alongside a tentative appraisal of the ‘political’ relevance of their writing.
 This relevance is for me, the crucial site of a long overdue discussion which in many instances must become the expression of a conflict of interpretation that is part and parcel of a more daring collective application of their ideas.
 What is becoming apparent is that some readers, who wear D&G on their sleeve, have lost sight of the fact that both Anti-Oedipus and Thousand Plateaus are works written in opposition to capitalism.
-It is important not to forget that the two of them were active in political initiatives that have become synonymous with the movement of autonomy whose most practical and wide ranging implications are identified with the Italy of the 60s and 70s.
+It is important not to forget that the two of them were active in political initiatives that have become synonymous with the movement of autonomy whose most practical and wide-ranging implications are identified with the Italy of the 60s and 70s.
 The extent of this involvement is difficult to gauge, but from this limited vantage point it seems that Guattari, of the two, was more closely involved both in Italy as a polemicist and with Free Radio initiatives as well as on a daily basis as a practicing psychoanalyst at the experimental clinic of La Borde.
-Just as events in Italy problematised the ‘political’ and mark some kind of break with a more modernist take on ‘politics’, so the writing of D&G can act as a further mutation of the theoretical base-line of Marx and Freud, and articulating out along Reich’s trajectory, the political is more aptly referred to as ‘psycho-social’ or in the adapted parlance of D&G as schizo-politics.
+Just as events in Italy problematised the ‘political’ and mark some kind of break with a more modernist take on ‘politics,’ so the writing of D&G can act as a further mutation of the theoretical base-line of Marx and Freud, and, articulating out along Reich’s trajectory, the political is more aptly referred to as ‘psycho-social’ or in the adapted parlance of D&G as ‘schizo-politics.’

 At the outset it is possible to say that the political application of D&G is perhaps granted greatest possibility in what can be loosely termed the anarchist milieu.
-In the English speaking part of the world Semiotext(e) and more recently, AK Press, the anarchist publishers, have helped to popularise the writing of D&G. These publications, particularly Nomadology, have been many peoples first point of contact.
+In the English-speaking part of the world Semiotext(e) and more recently, AK Press, the anarchist publishers, have helped to popularise the writing of D&G. These publications, particularly Nomadology, have been many peoples first point of contact.
 Even so, D&G have fallen foul of this milieus reluctance to embrace new directions, ones that problematise the persistent trap of the action/theory dichotomy.
-On the one hand we have a fetishisation of activism/militancy that sees in D&G a too theoretical and philosophical standpoint that is not readily valorisable as ‘revolutionary’.
+On the one hand we have a fetishisation of activism/militancy that sees in D&G a too theoretical and philosophical standpoint that is not readily accepted as ‘revolutionary.’
 On the other hand, amongst those in the milieu more open to theory and critique, D&G are seen as part of an isolated, academic radicality, as fashionable post-structuralists.

 MICROPOLITICS

 The approach to a ‘politics’ of D&G is as treacherous a path as doing the same with the writing of Georges Bataille – just as it implies a drawing out of subversive potential and a desire to outflank common approaches, it also threatens to delimit their theoretical speculations.
 To those involved in mainstream political activity of any hue, the political is too often a matter of the state, the cops, party-organisations and authorities outside of an ‘enlightened political subject’.
 Politics is stage managed procedure.
-When Foucault describes Anti-Oedipus as a manual for-non-fascist living he is as close as anyone has been to stating simply the psycho-social relevance of D&G. The political is a matter of relations of power and whilst power is activated in the state, the cops, the party etc, it is not simply a matter of this power operating strictly within these confines.
-Power is as much within us and is dependent for its articulation on differing and ever changing contexts.
+When Foucault describes Anti-Oedipus as a manual for non-fascist living he is as close as anyone has been to stating simply the psycho-social relevance of D&G. The political is a matter of relations of power and whilst power is activated in the state, the cops, the party etc, it is not simply a matter of this power operating strictly within these confines.
+Power is as much within us and is dependent for its articulation on differing and ever-changing contexts.

-The D&G metaphor of segments may be of use: imagine a circle and divide it into thousands of segments and imagine that in each segment there are conflicting power relations: economic, sexual, racial, linguistic, bureaucratic etc. During a day, during a moment, we may cross into and out of many of these segements.
+The D&G metaphor of segments may be of use: imagine a circle and divide it into thousands of segments and imagine that in each segment there are conflicting power relations: economic, sexual, racial, linguistic, bureaucratic etc. During a day, during a moment, we may cross into and out of many of these segments.
 At one moment power will be operating on us, at another we will be conducting the power.
-Many segements will rernain ‘open’ at the same time, some will pass by fleetingly and leave their mark, whilst others telescope back into history, expanding and connecting to other segments.
+Many segments will remain ‘open’ at the same time, some will pass by fleetingly and leave a trace, whilst others telescope back into history, expanding and connecting to other segments.
 This clumsy and inadequate metaphor is useful to the extent that it can help us draw a contrast with the more perennial metaphor of power – the pyramid.
 For the latter model debilitates self-criticism (power always operates elsewhere) and conveniently removes from us an awareness of our own oppressive activity, of the way power relations work as a meshing, on and through us.
 Moreover, these relations do not simply work in a vertical manner, but cross the segments in a multi-directional movement.
 The pyramid model too often leads to the positing of a domination from above that obscures the lateral, strategic relations of micro-politics, and following on from this it inculcates a sense of totalitarian domination that belittles practices of freedom and asphyxiates processes of resistance.

-Thus the SWP paper-seller sees a convenient objectification (representation) of power in say, a Tory Home Secretary, whilst neglecting to see a differing relation of power in the editorial committee that controls the paper and a different one still from those s/he attempts to foist the paper upon.
+Thus, the SWP paper-seller sees a convenient objectification (representation) of power in say, a Tory Home Secretary, whilst neglecting to see a differing relation of power in the editorial committee that controls the paper and a different one still from those s/he attempts to foist the paper upon.
 Similarly, a housing officer who is on the end of harassment from a line manager moves from that relation of power to another when he tries to explain the transfer policy to a working class Asian tenant.
 The practical outcome of this is that through an awareness of the many ‘segments’ and the many relations that inform the operation of power it is possible to problematise more and more areas of our fives.
 The recognition of the appearance of power is not enough if we do not act to counter that power or at least make it known that we are aware of what is happening and offer up a challenge.
-If more and more areas of life are becoming felt as areas of capitals penetration then our responses to it are intensified as the linkages become more apparent.
+If more and more areas of life are becoming felt as areas of capital’s penetration then our responses to it are intensified as the linkages become more apparent.
 The areas of potential conflict increase.

 The challenge is resistance and resistance takes on many forms dependent upon the situation.
 It becomes a problem of knowing where resistance will develop, of co-joining with it in heretofore ‘apolitical’ areas.
 The ‘political’ approach privileges the workplace struggle or agitates around single issues as a means of politicisation.
 These methods can no longer take precedence.
-Militancy in the workplace is being replaced by quietism, fear and conformity and single issue politics has a disquieting evangelism around it.
+Militancy in the workplace is being replaced by quietism, fear and conformity and single-issue politics has a disquieting narcissistic evangelism around it.
 Tangential to this the schizo-political is informed by attention to detail: it can offer resistance in the work place as diversionary tactics, verbal game playing, small scale time-theft, the adoption of changing roles and identities and these can cross over into the inter connected realm of culture: the liberatory potential of music, underground resistance, moments of intense lived experience, experimental ambiences.
-What is at stake for schizo-politics is not conscious ideology but implicit social knowledge, a move from the obvious to the obtuse but nonetheless commonly understood (Hecht & Simone: Invisible Governance).
+What is at stake for schizo-politics is not conscious ideology but implicit social knowledge, a move from the obvious to the obtuse but nonetheless commonly and tacitly understood (Hecht & Simone: Invisible Governance).

 These micro-schizo-politics come to make conventional notions of the ‘political’ inoperable.
 ‘Politics’ amounts to so much wandering in the swamp, so much didacticism.
 We may be acting but our actions are the expected responses and the site of their enactment is well laid out.
 See how easy the cops can manipulate a riot.
 Our actions become conditioned and easily read, they are without perspective, inflexible and cut away from the import of the minutest of everyday experiences.
 You pushed a process into a goal.
-Micro-politics, on the otherhand, can work to underscore a Criticism of apparently coherent ideological constructs.
-In this way we should not be hoodwinked by an understanding of ‘micro’ as private and inconsequential but primarily as a means through which confidence in our own experience can lead us to question the stranglehold of concepts and modes of action that come to act as reified givens.
-We can focus on our own subject position, we can interrogate that further in the manner of Bataille’s Inner Experience, we can approach biological multiplicities and get into the charting of microscopic notions of motion and change but throughout any ‘interiority’ is in relationship to the wider social world: The elements of the micro-unconscious …never exist independently of the historical molar aggregates, of the microscopic social formations that they consititute statistically.
+Micro-politics, on the otherhand, can work to underscore a criticism of apparently coherent ideological constructs.
+In this way we should not be hoodwinked by an understanding of ‘micro’ as private and inconsequential, but primarily as a means through which confidence in our own experience can lead us to question the stranglehold of concepts and modes of action that come to act as reified givens.
+We can focus on our own subject position, we can interrogate that further in the manner of Bataille’s Inner Experience, we can approach biological multiplicities and get into the charting of microscopic notions of motion and change, but throughout any ‘interiority’ is in relationship to the wider social world: The elements of the micro-unconscious …never exist independently of the historical molar aggregates, of the microscopic social formations that they constitute statistically.
 The added dimension is the psychological one.
-It has always been present but conventional politics only seems to relate to it through the prism of ‘identity politics’.
+It has always been present but conventional politics only seems to relate to it through the prism of ‘identity politics.’
 A subtle variation of this is the way that ideas, if once uttered or acted upon by one person, are stripped of their contextual dimension and forever ascribed to that person.
-The self formation of the political subject is a process that is ‘completed’ before it has begun.
+The self-formation of the political subject is a process that is ‘completed’ before it has begun.

 If D&G often focus on the individual it is to draw attention to our several selves and to chart the way that identity is formed in capitalist society and the means by which conformity is reproduced.
 What makes someone “actually want humiliation”.
-This is a theme that was taken up in de la Boetie’s Voluntary Servitude and that shares common ground with some of the themes of Vaneigem’s Revolution Of Everyday Life: repressive socialisation, radical subjectivity, the colonisation of inner life.
-The seemingly coherent concept through which D&G follow these themes is the myth of Oedipus, its theorisation by Freud and the slow institutional development by which it became disseminated as an element of social control.
+This is a theme that was taken up in de la Boetie’s Voluntary Servitude and that shares common ground with some of the themes of Vaneigem’s Revolution of Everyday Life: repressive socialisation, radical subjectivity, the colonisation of inner life.
+The seemingly unchallengeable concept through which D&G follow these themes is the myth of Oedipus, its theorisation by Freud and the slow institutional development by which it became disseminated as an element of social control.
 It is through the rise of the Oedipus complex that D&G frame their critique of capitalism by re-activating that vector of psychoanalysis that deals with the productive role of desire.
 Instead of an auto-generation of desire that could transform the social, the Oedipus complex acts as a restraining force that goes as far as to offer an original reality of desire.
-One of several trajectories out of this leads D&G into a reassessment of the politics of desire — to conceive there must first be desire (Miller: Sexus) and into a critique of the role of ideology/belief/ representation — Oedipus is a myth that comes to act as a social force.
+One of several trajectories out of this leads D&G into a reassessment of the politics of desire — to conceive there must first be desire (Miller: Sexus) and into a critique of the role of ideology/belief/ representation — Oedipus is a myth that comes to act, however unconsciously, as a social force.

 DESIRING-MACHINES